Direkt zum Seiteninhalt springen

 3D-Modell: Deutsches Museum, CC BY-SA 4.0

-Download the XML of the record
+Download the XML data set

-3D Model Download 3D Model
+Download 3D Model

 If you have any questions, suggestions, or comments, please use the form to get in touch with us or send an e-mail to: digital@deutsches-museum.de.